lukewaite/pagerduty/README.md

 TODO: Implement usage documentation

 ### PagerDuty Setup
-On a PagerDuty Service of your choice, create a new Integration using the `Events API v2`.
+On a PagerDuty Service of your choice, create a new Integration using the [`Events API v2`][link-pagerduty-v2-api].

 ![Creating a new integration](doc/CreateNewIntegration.png)

-The `Integration Key` listed for your new integration is what you need to set in the `routeNotificationForPagerDuty()` method.
+The `Integration Key` listed for your new integration is what you need to set in the `setRoutingKey()` method.

 ![List of Integrations with Keys](doc/ListIntegrations.png)